grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

 :::note

 Notice that the plugin `nested-datasource` doesn't have a `package.json` of its own.
-The name of the nested plugin folder is not important.
+The name of the nested plugin folder isn't important.

 :::